karangupta8/GeoLingua/README.md

 * 🤖 **LLM-Powered Queries:** Ask natural language questions like *"How many people can I interact with English and Spanish?"* — answered instantly by integrated AI.
 * 🧭 **Travel & Learning Insights:** Identify language-friendly travel destinations or get AI-suggested “next best language to learn” based on your goals.
 * ⚙️ **Built Using AI Tools:** Developed using **Lovable**, **Gemini CLI**, and **ChatGPT**, streamlining full-stack development, UI prototyping, and data logic.
+* 🌍 Multilingual Interface Support: Navigate the app in multiple languages, making it accessible and user-friendly for a global audience.

 ## **📑 Table of Contents**